 3 Sensitive Responsiveness

 Spouses listen with sensitivity and respond with tenderness to each other’s words.
 Doing so increases safety, and strengthens the marital bond.
-This need is particularly important when conflict inevitably happens, or when needs, preferences or feelings are raised by one spouse.
+This need is particularly important when conflict inevitably happens, or when needs, preferences or feelings are expressed by one spouse.
 Just as sensitive responsiveness increases emotional safety, a lack of it inhibits intimacy above it.

-4 Emotional Transparency
+4 Emotional Connectedness

 Spouses are open and vulnerable with each other about their primary feelings, knowing it is now safe to do so, in order to increase understanding and ultimately emotional connectedness.
 Satisfying this level of needs does more than any other to strengthen the marital bond.